Corporate Governance

 Dr Mark Goldberg was appointed as a Non-executive Director in August 2021.
 Prior to his appointment to the Board, he was not involved with any part of the Avacta Group and has been considered independent since his appointment.
 Mark has an extensive background as an Executive and Non-executive Director within the US biotechnology sector and is also a medical oncologist.
 Mark’s time commitment is one to two days per month.

-Shaun Chilton was appointed as a Non-executive Director in June 2023.
-Prior to his appointment to the Board, he was not involved with any part of the Avacta Group and has been considered independent since his appointment.
-Shaun has held a number of senior and executive commercial positions over more than 30 years in companies in pharmaceutical and pharmaceutical services industries.
-Shaun’s time commitment is one to two days per month.
+Darlene Deptule-Hicks was appointed as a Non-Executive Director in July 2024.
+Prior to her appointment to the Board, she was not involved with any part of the Avacta Group and has been considered independent since her appointment.
+Darlene has an extensive financial background within the life sciences sector and has been a member of the Audit Committee since her appointment to the Board.
+Darlene’s time commitment is one to two days per month.

 The Board met regularly throughout the year, either in person or by video conferencing methods, with ad hoc meetings also being held.
 The role of the Board is to provide leadership of the Company and to set strategic aims but within a framework of prudent and effective controls which enable risk to be managed to acceptable levels.
 The Board has agreed the Schedule of Matters reserved for its decision, which includes ensuring that the necessary financial and human resources are in place to meet its obligations to its shareholders and others.
 It also approves acquisitions and disposals of businesses, major capital expenditure, annual financial budgets and recommends interim and final dividends.
 It receives recommendations from the Audit Committee in relation to the appointment of an auditor, their remuneration and the policy relating to non-audit services.
 The Board agrees the framework for Executive Directors’ remuneration with the Remuneration Committee and determines fees paid to Non-executive Directors.
 Given the relative size of the Company, there is currently no separate Nomination Committee and the Board, with advice from the Remuneration Committee, takes responsibility for any recruitment of Executive and Non-executive Directors, together with succession planning.
 Board papers are circulated before Board meetings in sufficient time to allow meaningful review and preparation by all Board members.